Cleavant Derricks (actor)

-Cleavant Derricks Jr. (born May 15, 1953) is an American actor and Tony Award winning singer-songwriter, who is best known for his role of Rembrandt Brown on Sliders.
+Cleavant Derricks Jr. (born May 15, 1953) is an American stage and screen actor, Tony Award winning singer and songwriter, who may be best known for his role of Rembrandt Brown on Sliders.

 Biography

-Derricks was born in Knoxville, Tennessee to a pianist mother Cecile G. and Baptist preacher/composer Cleavant Derricks Sr., famous for his popular gospel music hymn Just a Little Talk with Jesus.
+Derricks was born in Knoxville, Tennessee, to pianist mother Cecile G. and Baptist preacher/composer Cleavant Derricks Sr., known for his popular gospel music hymn "Just a Little Talk with Jesus".
 His twin brother is actor and musician Clinton Derricks-Carroll.
 Derricks began his career as a Nashville gospel songwriter.
 With his father, he wrote the gospel album Satisfaction Guaranteed.
 He was the musical director and composer for the musical When Hell Freezes Over I'll Skate.